In this Article

-- Saline can enter the mother’s blood stream which can be dangerous
+- Saline can enter the mother’s bloodstream which can be dangerous

-How To Abort Unwanted Pregnancy?
+How to Abort an Unwanted Pregnancy

 Carrying With an Unintentional Pregnancy

 If you have decided to go ahead with an unintentional pregnancy, there are many things to think about carefully.
-Giving birth to baby and bringing in a new life in the world can be a daunting feeling for most women.
+Giving birth to a baby and bringing in a new life in the world can be a daunting feeling for most women.
 You will be nervous about the huge responsibility that will come upon you.
 Getting overly stressed and reacting to the situation in a negative manner will not help.
 It could also have an adverse effect on you and the baby.
 You will have a lot of time to think about the future and plan parenthood as the pregnancy progresses.
 Meet a doctor and understand all that there is to your pregnancy.
 Discuss your fears and anxiety with your partner who will play a critical role during this period.
 Plan your finances and check the impact this pregnancy will have on your immediate and future financial goals.

-How to Avoid Unwanted Pregnancy?
+How to Avoid Unwanted Pregnancy